This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

-Blood pressure (BP) is the force of blood moving against the walls of your child's arteries.
-A normal BP for your child depends on his or her age and height.
-BP readings are written as 2 numbers.
-The first or top number is called systolic BP.
-The second or bottom number is called diastolic BP.
-You may need to check your child's BP at home if he has high or low BP.
-Ask your child's healthcare provider how often to measure his or her BP.
+Blood pressure (BP) is the force of blood pushing on the walls of your child's arteries.
+His or her BP results are written as 2 numbers.
+The first, or top, number is called systolic BP.
+This is the pressure caused by your child's heart pushing blood out to his or her body.
+The second, or bottom, number is called diastolic BP.
+This is the pressure when your child's heart relaxes and fills back up with blood.
+Ask your child's healthcare provider what your child's BP should be.